 Memorial for Charlotte

 Charlotte’s tragic murder and Matthew’s subsequent hanging caused a great commotion across the country.
 Shortly after the sensation quieted, the people of Bodmin erected a memorial to Charlotte Dymond.
-The tall granite obelisk still stands today at the site of her murder.
+The tall granite obelisk still stands today at the site of her murder and reads, “This monument is erected by public subscription in memory of Charlotte Dymond who was murdered here by Matthew Weekes on Sunday, April 14, 1844.”

 The Charlotte Dymond tragedy touched many people deeply, and the tale has become an integral part of Bodmin, inspiring a number of poems and songs.
 The following is a small excerpt of a poem called The Ballad of Charlotte Dymond, written by Charles Causley of Cornwall, who was born in 1917.